dezeroku/arch_ansible/README.md

 ## Assumptions

-You already have Archlinux base & base-devel installed, and you only want to set up system.
+You already have Archlinux base & base-devel & rsync installed, and you only want to set up system.

 ## Basic command
 e.g